enioka-Haute-Couture/jqm/README.md

-The rational behind JQM is that there are too many jobs that fall inside that uncomfortable middle ground between "a few seconds" (this could be done synchronously inside a web application server) and "a few hours" (in which case forking a new dedicated JVM is often the most adapted way).
+The rational behind JQM is that there are too many jobs that fall inside that uncomfortable middle ground between "a few seconds" (this could be done synchronously inside a web application server) and "a few hours" (in which case forking a new dedicated JVM is often the most suitable way).
 A traditional servlet or J2EE application server should not house this kind of jobs: they are designed to deal with very short running synchronous user requests, not asynchronous long running jobs.
 For example, creating a thread in such a server is dangerous as they offer little control over it, and they do not offer job queuing (which is a basic